-We are an exploration stage resource company engaged in exploring mineral resource properties.
-We have interests in development and exploration properties in the United States, Mongolia, Australia and Peru.
-Our two principal assets are our Ann Mason project in Nevada (the "Ann Mason Project") and our interest in the Lookout Hill property in Mongolia.
+We are a resource company engaged in exploring mineral resource properties with interests in development and exploration properties in the United States, Mongolia, Australia and Peru.
+Our two principal assets are our Ann Mason project in Nevada (the "Ann Mason Project") and our 20% carried interest in two of the Oyu Tolgoi project deposits in Mongolia, through our joint venture with Oyu Tolgoi LLC (the "Entrée/Oyu Tolgoi JV").
+Oyu Tolgoi LLC ("OTLLC") is owned 66% by Turquoise Hill Resources Ltd. (together with its wholly-owned subsidiaries "Turquoise Hill") and 34% by the Government of Mongolia (through Erdenes Oyu Tolgoi LLC).

-The Ann Mason Project includes the Ann Mason and the Blue Hill deposits, which host Indicated (Ann Mason) and Inferred mineral resources.
-The Company reported the results of the Ann Mason deposit Preliminary Economic Assessment ("PEA") on October 24, 2012.
+The Ann Mason Project includes the Ann Mason and the Blue Hill deposits, which host Measured and Indicated (Ann Mason) and Inferred mineral resources.
+The Company reported the results of the Ann Mason deposit updated Preliminary Economic Assessment ("2015 PEA") on September 9, 2015.

-The Lookout Hill property includes the Hugo North Extension copper-gold deposit and the Heruga copper-goldmolybdenum deposit.
+The Entrée/Oyu Tolgoi JV includes the Hugo North Extension copper-gold deposit and the Heruga copper-goldmolybdenum deposit.
 The resources at Hugo North Extension include a Probable reserve, which is included in the first lift ("Lift 1") of the Oyu Tolgoi underground block cave mining operation.
-Lift 1 is scheduled to generate first development production in 2020, although underground development at Oyu Tolgoi is currently halted.
-A second lift

-("Lift 2") for the Oyu Tolgoi underground block cave operation, including additional resources from Hugo North Extension, has been proposed but has not yet been modeled within the existing mine plan.
+Although underground development pre-start activities are underway, first development production from Lift 1 is not expected until after 2021.
+A second lift ("Lift 2") for the Oyu Tolgoi underground block cave operation, including additional resources from Hugo North Extension, has been proposed but has not yet been modeled within the existing mine plan.